sharad-s/gophercises-solutions/04-html-link-parser/notes.md

  - I still don't understand WHEN to use a pointer when declaring vars/params/structs/return types...
 I understand WHY, but I don't understand WHEN.
 By this i mean dereferencing a var with `*element` ??
  - `[]...` in Go is the way to spread a slice.
 Similar to spread operator in JS `...[]`
  - Initialize your return var up top if you already know what you're returning and it's type
+ - Why can you create a slice var in a recursive loop with `var ret []*html.Node` and append to it each recursive function call?
+Doesn't that statement re-intialize it every iteration ??

+## Questions
+ - Why can you create a slice var in a recursive loop with `var ret []*html.Node` and append to it each recursive function call?
+Doesn't that statement re-intialize it every iteration?  (see `linkNodes()` func)
+ - Rephrased above: Why can you initialize an array with `var` every recursive function call but still keep any values appended to it?.

+A: I think it's because that `ret` var is actually appended to recursively from the bottom all the way back to the top of the call stack.
+Meaning, each iteration, the `ret` only cares about what it gets from the next level down.
+Traversing that call stack upwards, that `ret` will contain a spread out list of what it recieved from the level below, until at the very top you have the full list.

+ - I still don't understand WHEN to use a pointer when declaring vars/params/structs/return types...
+I understand WHY, but I don't understand WHEN.
+By this I mean dereferencing or passing in a param with `*element`
+ - In `buildLink()`, We range over the attributes of each Node using `range n.Attr {}` because n.Attr is a slice, not a key/value map.
+Why is n.Attr a slice?
+I only get one element anyway.

 ### Log